denizsurmeli/cmpe487-final-project/README.md

 - Else, the vampires select the participants they will kill in 15 seconds.
 - After the game phase, the network is available for a new game.

+# Notes

+Most challenging part was to keep player's role anonymous and secure their role alignment.
+Fortunately, we were able to secure the role distribution mechanism by our role distribution system.
+Therefore, cheating to select roles should be impossible now.
+Unfortunately, our code has some anonymity flaws.
+While our game phase is completely distributed and p2p as promised, there might be some ways to reveal a user's identity by writing a modified code.
+But it shouldn't make the game unplayable even if some players decided to cheat.

+Please note that while we implemented whispering feature, it is not yet tested.

 # How To Run
 To run the game, first install any required packages
 ```